How does a single cell reliably build one of the most complex structures known in nature? New research suggests the answer ...

 There are hundreds of cell types in the human body, each with a specific role spelled out in their DNA.
-In theory, all it ...
+In theory, all it takes for cells to behave in desired ways—for example, getting them to produce ...

 "We discovered that by forming tiny droplets called transcriptional condensates around genes, we can protect genetic programs and keep them stable even as cells grow," Zheng says.
 "It's a simple ...